ibmresilient/resilient-community-apps/app_host_files/README.md

-# AppHost Conversion Files
+# App Host Conversion Files

 ## Introduction

-Starting with a Beta release in Resilient 36.2, IBM Resilient now supports container-based deployment of Apps (Integrations) using a VMWare image, called AppHost, that pairs with your Resilient appliance.
+Starting with a Beta release in Resilient 36.2, IBM Resilient now supports container-based deployment of apps (integrations) using a VMWare image, called App Host, that pairs with your Resilient appliance.

-In order to deploy to AppHost, you will need to create an image of your App using Docker (or the container tool of your choice), push that image to a registry, and utilize the Resilient SDK to create a `.zip` file for your app in the standard format.
+In order to deploy to App Host, you will need to create an image of your app using Docker (or the container tool of your choice), push that image to a registry, and utilize the Resilient SDK to create a `.zip` file for your app in the standard format.

 ## Files

-There are 3 files present to help you successfully package your App to deploy on AppHost.
+There are 3 files in this directory that will enable you to successfully package your app to deploy on App Host.
-Most of the content can remain the same, and you will only need to make a few manual edits.
+Most of the content can remain the same - you will only need to make a few manual edits.

 ### Dockerfile

-The Dockerfile contains all the commands used to build the container image for a given App.
+The Dockerfile contains all the commands used to build the container image for a given app.
 We use the Red Hat Enterprise Linux Universal Base Image (UBI) with a Python3.6 environment and build a circuits environment on top of that.
 For more information on Red Hat UBI, please see their [documentation](https://developers.redhat.com/products/rhel/ubi/).

 #### Required Changes

-For all Apps, you will need to change `ARG APPLICATION=<app_name>` to match the name of your App.
-If left unchaged, the build process will mount the `dist/` directory into the container and attempt a `pip install` on a file matching the format `${APPLICATION}-*.tar.gz`, where `${APPLICATION}` is the `<app_name>` you just provided.
-If your directory structure or naming convention for Apps is different, you may need to slightly alter this process.
+For all apps, you will need to change `ARG APPLICATION=<app_name>` to match the name of your app.
+Note that if the build process is left unchaged, the `dist/` directory will mount into the container as `/tmp/packages` and `pip` will attempt to install file matching the format `tmp/packages/${APPLICATION}-*.tar.gz`, where `${APPLICATION}` is the `<app_name>` you just provided.
+If your directory structure or naming convention for apps is different, you may need to slightly alter this process.

-It is also recommended that for all Apps, change `ARG RES_CIRCUITS_VERSION=36.2` to match the latest version of `resilient-circuits` found on [PyPI](https://pypi.org/project/resilient-circuits/).
+It is also recommended that for all apps, change `ARG RES_CIRCUITS_VERSION=36.2` to match the latest version of `resilient-circuits` found on [PyPI](https://pypi.org/project/resilient-circuits/).
 At the time of writing this documentation, the latest version of `resilient-circuits` is 36.2.

 #### Advanced Changes

-In certain cases, you may need to further alter the Dockerfile in order to install additional OS-level packages, install additional Python packages, or expose a port in order for your App to run properly.
+In certain cases, you may need to further alter the Dockerfile in order to install additional OS-level packages, install additional Python packages, or expose a port in order for your app to run properly.

 If you find that you need to install addtional OS-level packages, edit this section:
 ```